top of page

 Purpose of the Forum

-The forum serves as a platform for collaboration and relationship-building among community members and partners.
+The forum is a gathering for collaboration and relationship-building among community members and partners.
 Together, we aim to explore ways to enhance opportunities for our children and youth and ensure positive outcomes for the Aboriginal community in Ottawa.

 Booket